tillitis/dev-tillitis/hugo/content/protocol/_index.md

 512+1 bytes in length.

 Note that the host sets the frame ID tag.
-The ID tag in a given command MUST be preserved in the corresponding response to the command.
+The ID tag in a given command **must** be preserved in the corresponding response to the command.

-### Command frame examples
+### Command Frame Examples

-Note that these examples mostly don't take into account that the first byte in the data (following the command header byte) typically is occupied by the particular app or FW command requested, so there is 1 byte less available for the "payload" of the command.
+Note that most of the examples below do not take into account that the particular program or FW command request typically occupies the first byte in the data (following the command header byte), which makes 1 byte less available for command content.

+VB: Can you replace endpoints?

-Some examples to clarify endpoints and commands:
+These examples clarify endpoints and framing protocol commands:

 * 0x13: A command to the FW in the application_fpga with 512 bytes of data.
-The data could for example be parts of an application binary to be loaded into the program memory.
+The data could for example be parts of an flication binary to be loaded into the program memory.

 * 0x1a: A command to the TKey program running in the application_fpga with 32 bytes of data.
-The data could be a 32 byte challenge to be signed using a private key derived in the TK1.
+The data could be a 32 byte challenge to be signed using a private key from a TKey.

-### Response frame format
+### Response Frame Format
 A response consists of a single header byte followed by one or more bytes.

-The bits in the response header byte should be interpreted as:
+The bits in the response header byte should be interpreted as follows:
 * Bit [7] (1 bit).
 Reserved - possible protocol version.

 * Bits [6..5] (2 bits).
 Frame ID tag.

+VB: Can you replace endpoint?

 * Bits [4..3] (2 bits).
 Endpoint number.
 0. HW in interface_fpga